NogoApps/workflow/README.md

 - reviews_codacy: New reviews from codacy.
 - visitors_slaask: Chat room to visitors of our website.

-# Jira(Organization)
+# Trello(Organization)

-You can use Jira to create a workflow and organize the tasks and time.
+1. You can use Trello to create a workflow and organize the tasks and time.
+2. Every task have to be possible done in more of 2 hours and less the 6 hours.
-Every task can go just forward and all the columns can have just 6 tasks at once.
+3. Can go just forward and all the columns can have just 6 tasks at once.
+4. We goal is min of 6 tasks weekly.
+5. If some task is static more than 2 days it became a priority and go to discuss on brainstorm weekly.

+## Columns:

 - Backlog: Here we discussed our ideas, difficulties and plans.
 One times a week we make the brainstorm meeting.
 - To do: Here we have all the approved tasks to do with descriptions.